Instant Pot Turkey Breast w/delicious homemade gravy is moist and tender and cooks in under an hour in the pressure cooker. Low carb and gluten free.

 Be careful not to rip the skin off while Browning.
 Since I neglected to snap a photo of the Turkey browning, I’m showing you here.

 Flip it over to cook, so that the ribs are on the top.
 There is a lot of flavor in the bones and you want that to drip into the Turkey.
 I also shoved some butter under the skin and put a little in the cavity.

+Another plus for using the Pressure Cooker to cook a Turkey Breast, that there is no need to waste your money or time brining the Turkey.
 The enclosed chamber uses steam to cook, so all the yummy flavors from the Vegetables and Seasonings will infuse right into the Turkey and keep is very moist and tender.

 Carefully remove the Turkey Breast to a Serving Platter and cover it, so that the juice will redistribute.

 You never want to cut into the Meat right away, or the juice will flow right out.

 Strain out all the solids from the Stock.
 I have an extra cooking pot, so I just poured the Stock through this Stainless Steel Strainer and into my extra cooking pot.